legubiao/quadruped_ros2_control/README.md

 sensor.

 > **Warning:** CycloneDDS ROS2 RMW may conflict with unitree_sdk2.
 If you cannot launch unitree mujoco simulation
 > without `sudo`, then you cannot used `unitree_mujoco_hardware`.
-You can switch to gazebo, or try to solve the conflict
+This conflict could be solved by one of below two methods:
-> by uninstall CycloneDDS ROS2 RMW.
+> 1. Uninstall CycloneDDS ROS2 RMW, or
+> 2. Follow the guide in [unitree_ros2](https://github.com/unitreerobotics/unitree_ros2) to configure the ROS2 RMW by compiling cyclone dds.

 * Compile Unitree Hardware Interfaces
     ```bash